 The Big Bus Night Tour of Washington D.C. helped us cover a lot of ground in less time.
 All the major monuments and buildings on the tour are within walking distance of each other, but it’s miles of walking to see them all.

 The monuments are pretty safe at night because they are still crowded with visitors.
 We have walked downtown and in other parts of Washington D.C. after dark with no problems.
-Nevertheless, it’s always good to be cautious when visiting an unfamiliar city at night.
-The Big Bus Night Tour is a safe way to explore the city after dark.
+Nevertheless, I felt safer on the Big Bus Night Tour than on my own.

 Finally, it’s fun to have a live tour guide.
 Our Big Bus guide was informative and entertaining.
 If you enjoy the tour, your guide will appreciate a cash tip at the end.